Concerning the Redfall Trademark Dispute:

 Either way, this trademark issue won't stop the development of the game or its release.
 This is only about a brand name on a trademark application.

 I need to make sure my Redfall brand remains my property so I can continue to sell my work under that brand and someday develop a major motion picture.
-I would happily give them the gaming rights they need, at no cost, for a game with the Redfall name in a simple licensing deal, if we just have the conversation needed to work it out.
+I would happily give them the gaming rights they need, at no cost, for a game with the Redfall name in a simple licensing deal.
 This is simple to solve.

 There's no reason for this to hold up the game.
 We are only talking about a brand name and a simple license.

 The plot of their games and the plot of my series are not the same, so it won't hold up their game.
 This is simply about a brand name.
 That's it.
 They can have all the gaming rights and go make oodles of profit.
 I hope they do.
-I don’t want any of their money.
-I only want to retain my book and movie rights.
+I don’t want any money from the game.
+I only want to retain the Redfall brand and keep selling my books and maintain the movie rights.
 That's it.
 Simple and fair.
 They do their thing and I do mine.
 Just need a license in place to protect both sides.

 Put yourself in my shoes and I think you'll see I'm being more than reasonable and willing to solve this branding situation.
-I only want to protect the retail space I'm already in.
+I only want to protect the retail space I'm already in and have been for years.
 Everyone has to eat, right?

-Like I said, I don't want any money from them, nor should this ever hold up their game.
-I'm just protecting the ownership of a brand I developed, so I may continue to earn a living selling my books and movies that are part of my Redfall brand.
+Like I said, I don't want any money from the game, nor should this ever hold up a game.
+I'm just protecting the ownership of a brand I developed, so I may continue to earn a living selling my books and movies that are part of the Redfall brand I developed.
 I never wanted any of this to happen, only wishing for a simple resolution.